garrandall/popular-music-data/tracks/sweet-dreams-air-supply.md

 And what I can't say in a letter
 Will just have to wait till I get home

-Ooh there's not much time to tell you half the things I should Only that I'm so glad I fell in love with you
+Oh there's not much time to tell you half the things I should Only that I'm so glad I fell in love with you
 And I'd do it again if I could